-How to avoid that f@ck-up: Create a strategy before commissioning any outside work.
+How to avoid that f@ck-up: Create a video marketing strategy before commissioning any outside work.

 It might be different from what you think they want.
 The more you know, the better the project will come out.

-How to avoid that f@ck-up: Do your research, make focus groups or gather quantitative data, and don’t be afraid to ask your audience what they really want.
+How to avoid that f@ck-up: Do your research, make focus groups or gather quantitative data, and don’t be afraid to ask your audience what your potential customers really want.